konmenel/slurmpy/README.md

 job = Job("Depended job").add_dependency(after="ok", dep=123)
 ```

-In the above we need to know beforehand id of the dependency.
-However, if the
+This is equivalent to what we would do with `sbatch`.
+In the above we need
+to know beforehand id of the dependency.
+However, we don't know the job's id
-dependency has not been submitted yet we can pass the a `Job` object as the
+is it hasn't been submitted yet.
+What we can do is pass the a `Job` object instead
-dependency:
+as the dependency and the library will do the rest:
 ```python
 job1 = Job("First Job")

 job2 = Job("Second Job")
 job2.add_dependency(after="ok", dep=job1)
 ```

+See the [Job submission](#job-submission) sections for information on how the dependencies are
+submitted

 ### Job submission
 To submit the job simple call the method `submit`.
 In the case of unsubmitted